DIS-LAB/JavaTest/README.md

 # JavaTest

-For reinforcing my Java coding ability.
+For reinforcing my Java coding ability and test of Git